hashtopolis/server/README.md

 **This is the current development of version 0.5.0 with a large number of changes, there is no warranty that it will work until released!**

 Hashtopussy is a multi-platform client-server tool for distributing hashcat tasks to multiple computers.
-It is strongly based on Hashtopus.
-Like Hashtopus, the main goals for Hashtopussy's development are portability, robustness, multi-user support, and to bring Hashtopus to the next level.
+The main goals for Hashtopussy's development are portability, robustness, multi-user support, and multiple groups management.
 The application has two parts:

 - **Agent** Multiple clients (C#, Python), easily customizable to suit any need.